pakeke-constructor/PushOps/txt_and_images/components.md

 colour = {1,1,1} -- Colour used with lg.setColor

+fade = 100 -- fades into invisibility when this far away from player minfade = 0.3 -- ent wont fade below 0.3 alpha

 trivial = true/false -- `true` if the entity is a basic image.
                     -- This speeds things up a bit.